Transferring funds across borders is never easy as you need to deal with different currencies, exchange rates, transfer fees, etc.

 - No charges levied on payments from Amazon and Stripe

-- No charges levied for opening new Transferwise accounts, receiving international payments and for account maintenance.
+- No charges levied for opening new Wise accounts, receiving international payments and for account maintenance.

 Payoneer Debit Card Features

-- Payoneer offer its customers with a prepaid Master card.
+- Payoneer offers its customers with a prepaid Mastercard

-- The card comes with several restrictions on withdrawals and spending limit
+- The card comes with several restrictions on cash withdrawal and spending limit

 - An Annual card maintenance fee is charged